Tranzakt/Laravel-SoftDeletesUnique/README.md

 $table->unique(['deleted_at', 'email']);
 ```

-However there is a gotcha here just waiting to getcha,
+**However there is a gotcha here just waiting to getcha!**
-and you probably won't test for this and it will be a problem waiting to happen.
+(and you probably won't explicitly test for this and it will be a problem waiting to happen).

 Unfortunately most (but not all) SQL RDBMS follow the SQL standard
 which defines every NULL value as being different from every other NULL value.
-Yes (NULL != NULL),
-(and that is NOT a typo!!),
+Yes `NULL != NULL` (and that is NOT a typo!!),
 and that means that the unique index bizarrely allows you
 to have multiple rows [null, 'Pete']!!!